 Ann Mary felt as if all her troubles would be followed by thanksgivings.

-Adapted from the book "Young Lucretia and Other Stories" by Mary E. Wilkins, published by Harper & Brothers, New York, in 1893.
+The Thanksgiving Day short story is adapted from the book "Young Lucretia and Other Stories" by Mary E. Wilkins, published by Harper & Brothers, New York, in 1893.